MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

 Click **Next >**

-## Installation

-On the **Installation** page, verify your settings and specify the folder where the Universal Inventory service should be installed.
-The Install button is enabled if all checks passed successfully.

-Click **Install**.
-A progress bar appears to show the installation is ongoing.

-After the installation completes successfully, select the **Launch Universal Inventory** checkbox if you want to start Universal Inventory.

-Click **Exit**

-## Settings
+## Additional Tip: Settings

-The **Settings** menu will bring up a dialog where you tell the UI client application where it can find the UI service.
+Once the UI app is open, the **Settings** menu will bring up a dialog where you tell the UI client application where it can find the UI service.

 - Enter the URL and port number where the UI service is installed.
 These were specified during [Installation](installation.md).
 - Click **Test** to verify if the service can be reached at the specified URL.